NICOLAI STREHL

 - How did you get involved in THE 13TH WARRIOR?

-- I was working as Visual Effects Art Director for Cinesite, which was asked to produce digital visual effects for this movie.
+- I was working as Visual Effects Art Director for Cinesite, which was

 - When exactly and how long did you work on this project?